smoky1337/efficlean/readme-de.md

 ## **Getting Started**

 First, you need to generate an API key for Smoodu.
 Further information can be found here [link to smoodu].
-You can build the app yourself to run locally or use the Dockerfile to run it on a server of your choice.
+You can build the app yourself to run locally or use the Dockerfile to run it on a server / docker provider of your choice.

 1. Clone this repository
 ```bash